Practical guide to visiting Barcelona’s Sagrada Família

 Who was Antoni Gaudí?

-• A famous quote by Gaudí is, “Mis grandes amigos están muertos; no tengo familia, ni clientes, ni fortuna, ni nada.
+In 1926, Gaudí was tragically struck by a tram and died in the hospital three days later.
+His death marked a temporary halt to his monumental work.
+A well-known quote by Gaudí reflects his dedication: “Mis grandes amigos están muertos; no tengo familia, ni clientes, ni fortuna, ni nada.
 Así puedo entregarme totalmente al Templo.”
-In English, this means, “My good friends are dead; I have no family, no clients, no fortune, nothing.
-Thus I can give myself completely to the temple.” (temple = the Sagrada Família)
+Translated to English, it means, “My good friends are dead; I have no family, no clients, no fortune, nothing.
+Thus I can give myself completely to the temple”—referring to the Sagrada Família.

 Magic square